redux-form/redux-form/docs/api/Props.md

 > Destroys the form state in the Redux store.
 By default, this will be called for you in `componentWillUnmount()`.
+This is a bound action creator, so it returns nothing.

 ### `dirty : boolean`